HS-Datadesk/koronavirus-avoindata/README.md

 I recommend everyone takes a look at that.
 The future of this API is uncertain - it's not going to vanish without notice, but you should look into the actual source of truth.
 At the moment of writing this they don't have data on deaths and they seem to only update the data every morning 09:30.

+See the [example-thl-parser](example-thl-parser/index.js) folder for an example how to read the data from the API using a JSONStat library.

 # Suomen koronavirus-tartuntatilanne avoimena datana

 Helsingin Sanomat julkaisee Suomen koronavirus-tartunnat ja niiden tiedossa olevat lähteet avoimena datana.
 HS on kerännyt aineiston julkisista lähteistä: tiedotustilaisuuksista, mediasta ja haastatteluista.
 Dataa päivitetään sitä mukaa kun uusia tietoja tulee.